-The Board of Directors has set up three advisory committees: The Audit Committee, the Remuneration Committee and the Scientific Committee.
-The three committees advise the Board on financial information and reporting, the company's remuneration strategy including remuneration of Executive Management, and R&D strategy and pipeline evaluation, respectively.
-The Chairmanship carries out the role of a Nomination Committee.
-In 2019 the intention is to have the tasks of the Nomination Committee carried out by a combined Remuneration and Nomination Committee.
+The Board of Directors has set up three advisory committees: The Audit Committee, the Remuneration & Nomination Committee and the Scientific Committee.
+The three committees advise the Board on financial information and reporting, the company's nomination and remuneration strategy, including remuneration of Executive Management, and R&D strategy and pipeline evaluation, respectively.